 After a few days, contact your friend and ask to discuss things.
 There is a chance that your friend may not be ready to talk, and if that is the case, here are a few things you can say:

 - "I want to make sure I understand where you are coming from."

 If you're still angry, it may take some effort to tell your friend that you will listen to what she has to say, but this is key for moving ahead after a falling out.
 You will have to remain silent as she repeats some of the same things she said before, but try and listen with an open mind.
 See if you can view things from your friend's perspective before making judgment.

 Sometimes people get frustrated when they feel they aren't being heard, so actively listen to what is being said.
 Don't listen while waiting for a break in the conversation so you can talk.
-Focus on hearing everything that your friend is saying, both verbally and nonverbally.
-It's important that you meet your friend in a private location, where you will not be interrupted and where each of you will feel free to talk openly.
+Focus on hearing everything that your friend is saying, both verbally and non-verbally.
+It's important to meet your friend in a private location where you will not be interrupted and where each of you will feel free to talk openly.

 Tips for Emailing a Friend After an Argument